Abertillery Saddlers & Harness Makers.

 Mr S. M. Ash.

-In January 1900 Mr S. M. Ash came to Abertillery and set up a Saddlery and Harness making business at No5 Oak Street, opposite the G.W.R.
+In January 1900 Mr S. M. Ash came to Abertillery and set up a saddlery and harness making business at 5 Oak Street, opposite the G.W.R.
 Railway Station at Abertillery.

 In 1905 Mr William Walter Vaughan opened a branch of his saddlery business at Llanhilleth, opposite the G.W.R.
 Railway Station.

-In June 1910 Mr William Walter Vaughan moved from his premises at Church Street to No40 Somerset Street.
+In June 1910 Mr William Walter Vaughan moved from his premises at Church Street, Abertillery to 40 Somerset Street.

 In 1910 Mr S. M. Ash opened another shop in Abertillery within the arcade and also traded from his old premises at Oak Street.

-In September 1920 Mr S. M. Ash sold his shop at Oak Street and moved up to the Arcade and opened a shop at the back of his other shop, with an entrance onto High Street opposite the Church School.
+In September 1920 Mr S. M. Ash sold his shop at Oak Street and moved up to the arcade and opened a shop at the back of his other shop with an entrance onto High Street, opposite the National Church School.
 Mr Ash’s old premises at Oak Street was purchased and turned into refreshment rooms and renamed the “Station Cafe”.
 In October 1920 meetings were held there with the aim of re-forming the Abertillery Harriers Club.